tinko26/ao/docs/api/demos/ao_mikroe_2800/ao_can_1.h.md

 #include <ao_mikroe_2334.h>
 ```

-# Configuration
+# Constants

 ## `AO_CAN_1`

-Indicates whether the CAN module is used.

 ```c
 #define AO_CAN_1 (AO_MIKROE_2334_2)
 ```

+Indicates whether the CAN module is used.

 # Include Next